wgd-modular/loewenzahnhonig-firmware/smoodge-delay/README.md

 - 9: x5
 - 10: x8

-If for example you send in clocks which are 1 second apart, setting the Delay Time knob in the centre would produce echo's every second, at min it would produce an echo every 1/8th of a second and at max it would produce an echo every 8 seconds.
+If for example you send in clocks which are 1 second apart, setting the Delay Time knob in the centre would produce echos every second, at min it would produce an echo every 1/8th of a second and at max it would produce an echo every 8 seconds.
-**Note:** The maximum delay time is capped automatically at 16 seconds.

-#### Smoodge

-This control produces a spatial stereo effect from 0-50% and a tape saturation, wow and flutter effect with more spatial separation from 50-100%.
-With the Smoodge knob at min there is no effect.

 ## Flashing your Daisy Seed